 |I will entry if I damn well please, thank you very much.|

 |Aww, naw.
 Now you up and done it.|

-Liza heads into town, and runs into Emily (the blind chick) and her dog, Dickie, just standing there in the middle of a really long bridge, with no regard for traffic whatsoever.
-You see, Emily has been looking for Liza, which really explains why she's waiting for her in the middle of a bridge, instead of just saying hi to her when she was already in her house, literally scaring a painter to death.
+On her way into town, Liza runs into Emily (the hot blind chick) and her dog, Dickie, just standing there in the middle of a really long bridge, with no regard for traffic whatsoever.
+You see, Emily has been looking for Liza, which doesn't really explains why she's waiting for her in the middle of a bridge, when she could have just said hi to her when she was already in her house... which she was... literally scaring a painter to death.

 |Two girls, one Dickie.|

 |It looks like she doesn't care for cherry slushies at all.|